cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 CometBFT currently uses the `BFT Time` algorithm to produce the block's `Header.Timestamp`.
 The [block production logic](https://github.com/cometbft/cometbft/blob/1f430f51f0e390cd7c789ba9b1e9b35846e34642/internal/state/state.go#L248) sets the weighted median of the times in the `LastCommit.CommitSigs` as the proposed block's `Header.Timestamp`.
+This method will be preserved, but it is only used while operating in `BFT Time` mode.

 In PBTS, the proposer will still set a timestamp into the `Header.Timestamp`.
 The timestamp the proposer sets into the `Header` will change depending on whether the block has previously received `2/3+` prevotes in a previous round.